 The geothermal spa is situated on the Reykjanes peninsula in southwest Iceland.

 And this is where the confusion lies – Reykjanes peninsula is NOT Reykjavik! 😉

-The capital of Iceland is located around 49km (30miles) from the Lagoon.
+The capital of Iceland is located around 49km (30miles) from the Blue Lagoon Spa.
 It will take you around 40 minutes by car to get there.